abarbu/objectnet-template-pytorch/README.md

 python validate_and_score.py -r -a input/answers/answers-test.json -f output/predictions.csv
 ```

 Proceed to the next section if you receive an output of `"prediction_file_status": "VALIDATED"`.
-Otherwise, refer back to [1.8 Validating the predictions](#1.8-Validating-the-predictions) to handle any errors.
+Otherwise, refer back to [1.8 Validating the predictions](#18-validating-the-predictions) to handle any errors.

 ---

 # Upload your docker image to Synapse:
-Once you have built and tested your docker image locally you should upload it to the [Synapse docker registry](https://www.synapse.org/#!Synapse:syn21445381/wiki/600093) and then [submit your docker image to the challenge](https://www.synapse.org/#!Synapse:syn21445381/wiki/600093). **#####SH Will need to update both these link**
+Once you have built and tested your docker image locally you should upload it to the [Synapse docker registry](https://www.synapse.org/#!Synapse:syn21445381/wiki/600093) for submission.